-It is also recommended that Representatives be able to practice the rules side of their simulations in preparation for AMUN.
-Using the AMUN rules and formatting guidelines, develop several mock resolutions to discuss.
-Delegations can then hold a mock session, with each student representing a different nation and using the rules in a real setting.
+In addition to preparing to represent their countries' positions, it is also recommended that Representatives be able to practice the rules side of their simulations in preparation for AMUN.
+Using the AMUN rules and formatting guidelines, Representatives should develop several mock resolutions to discuss.
+Delegations can then hold a mock session, with each student representing a different State and using the rules in a real setting.
 This can also give students the opportunity to trade roles as practice for the Conference.
 Note that this method of preparation has also been successful where delegations have held an open conference, including any interested students at their school, not just the members of their class or club.
-AMUN also provides the AMUN Model UN "in a Box" simulation guide to all registered schools, which can assist Faculty Advisors or club leaders in running practice simulations.
-Please feel free to e-mail the AMUN Executive Office at mail@amun.org if you have any questions about the AMUN Rules of Procedure.
+AMUN also provides the Model UN "in a Box" simulation guide to all registered schools, which can assist Faculty Advisors or club leaders in running practice simulations.
+Please e-mail the AMUN Rules of Procedure.

-2013 CONFERENCE SIMULATIONS
+2014 CONFERENCE SIMULATIONS

-AMUN simulates the General Assembly (GA) Plenary, four Main GA Committees, the Security Council, the Economic and Social Council, the Commission on Crime Prevention and Criminal Justice (CCPCJ), the Economic Commission for Latin American and the Caribbean (ECLAC), the Special Committee on Peacekeeping Operations (PKO) and the International Court of Justice.
+AMUN simulates the General Assembly (GA) Plenary, four Main GA Committees, the Security Council, the Economic and Social Council, the Commission on Social Development (CSocD), the Economic Commission for Africa (ECA), the United Nations High Commissioner for Refugees (UNHCR) and the International Court of Justice.
 AMUN also features three non-traditional simulations: two Historical Security Councils and an International Press Delegation.
 Please see the Issues at AMUN Handbook for information about the topics and the purviews of these simulations.

-In the General Assembly, the First (Disarmament & International Security), Second (Economic & Financial), Third (Social, Humanitarian & Cultural) and Fourth (Special Political and Decolonization) Committees, as well as a Concurrent GA Plenary will meet for the first three days (Saturday through Monday) of the Conference.
-These four committees will then merge with the Concurrent Plenary to form a Combined GA Plenary session on Tuesday.
+In the General Assembly, the First (Disarmament & International Security), Second (Economic & Financial), Third (Social, Humanitarian & Cultural) and Sixth (Legal) Committees, will meet for the first three days (Saturday through Monday) of the Conference.
+These four committees will then merge with the Concurrent GA Plenary to form a Combined GA Plenary session on Tuesday.
 Note that Representatives who participate in the Committees will also participate in the Combined GA Plenary session (up to four Representatives may be seated at each delegation's placard).
 The purpose of this combined session is to build consensus on and ratify the resolutions which passed in the four main GA Committees.
 While a small amount of additional debate is typical, it is expected that the work done by each Committee over the first three days of the Conference will be respected.
-It would thus be rare for significant changes to be made, or for a resolution to fail in the Plenary session after passing in Committee.
-The combined General Assembly Plenary will also hear and consider the PKO's annual report.
+It would thus be rare for significant changes to be made or for a resolution to fail in the Plenary session after passing in Committee.
+The combined General Assembly Plenary will also hear and consider the UNHCR's annual report.

-The Economic and Social Council (ECOSOC) will meet for the four days of the Conference.
+The Economic and Social Council (ECOSOC) will meet for all four days of the Conference.
 ECOSOC deals with the issues on its agenda, including any necessary interactions with the other bodies simulated.
-On Tuesday afternoon the ECOSOC Plenary session will take place to hear and consider the reports of CCPCJ and ECLAC.
+On Tuesday afternoon the ECOSOC Plenary session will take place to hear and consider the reports of CSocD and ECA.

-The Commission on Crime Prevention and Criminal Justice (CCPCJ) and the Economic Commission on Latin America and the Caribbean (ECLAC) will meet for the four days of the Conference, reporting to the ECOSOC Plenary session on Tuesday afternoon.
+The Commission on Social Development (CSocD) and the Economic Commission for Africa (ECA) will meet for the four days of the Conference, reporting to the ECOSOC Plenary session on Tuesday afternoon.
 The purpose of this combined session is to build consensus on and ratify the reports and resolutions which passed in the bodies reporting to ECOSOC.
 While a small amount of additional debate is typical, it is expected that the work done by each subsidiary body over the first four days of the Conference will be respected.
 Plenary bodies that receive reports generally pass the resolution that accepts a subsidiary body's report by consensus or with overwhelming support.